akashoffsec/JSzzer/README.md

 # JSzzer
-JSzzer is an open-source CLI tool designed to deeply grep for sensitive information within JavaScript files.
+JSzzer is a recon CLI tool designed to deeply grep for sensitive information within JavaScript files.